Living with HIV

 Discovering having HIV can trigger a wide range of feelings.
 After the diagnosis, many people feel afraid, worried about the impact on their health, guilty, embarrassed, angry, sad or anxious about what others may think.
 It is important to remember that it is normal to have feelings that may seem inappropriate.
 Recognising one’s own feelings is the first step to dealing with them.

 In the majority of cases, patients’ feelings change over time after they are given the diagnosis.
-In general, people progressively come to accept that they have HIV, although certain aspects related to the infection continue to cause them anxiety or discomfort.
+In general, people progressively come to accept that they have HIV, although certain aspects related to the disease continue to cause them anxiety or discomfort.
 There are many things that can help to obtain emotional and psychological well-being.
 For example, many people find talking about their feelings with their family or friends is a great comfort.
-If negative thoughts still persist and are an emotional burden, then professional assistance could be helpful.
-Patient’s medical staff taking care can refer them to a psychologist in their hospital or in a nearby healthcare centre.
-Several HIV patient support associations have psychological counselling services that are often very helpful.
-Furthermore, many of them offer support from peers, either individually or in groups, and some even provide this assistance within the actual hospital which could be more comfortable for patients.

 Sexuality forms part of our well-being.
 Many people often feel differently about themselves when they discover they have HIV.
 The experience can be so traumatic that it causes them to abandon their sexual activity, at least temporarily, and it affects other aspects of their lives.